-Moving forward, with regard to urgent needs due to infections disease or Federal/State/Local declared disasters, additional CDBG funds may be reprogrammed to activities to address those needs, including housing, infrastructure, public facilities, assistance to affected businesses, public services or planning, capacity building or technical assistance.
-Such changes may include a modification in purpose, scope, location or beneficiaries of activities and may use CDBG, CDBG-CARES or other awarded federal funds under the LMI and/or Urgent Need National Objective.
+Moving forward, with regard to urgent needs due to infections disease or Federal/State/Local declared disasters, additional CDBG funds may be reprogrammed to activities to address those needs, including housing, infrastructure, public facilities, assistance to affected businesses, public services or planning, capacity building, or technical assistance.
+Such changes may include a modification in purpose, scope, location or beneficiaries of activities and may use CDBG, CDBG-CARES (CDBG\CV) or other awarded federal funds under the LMI and/or Urgent Need National Objective.
 Therefore, Salem may will utilize all three national objectives during this period.

-&lt;sup>1 Salem's median income is \$119.000 as of 7/1/2020
+&lt;sup>1 The Boston-Cambridge-Quincy, MA-NH HUD median income is \$140,200 as of 6/15/2022

-FY22 Action Plan Summary of Proposed Activities
+FY24 Action Plan Summary of Proposed Activities

-The following section describes the activities proposed for FY22 in the categories of Affordable Housing, Economic Development, Neighborhood Improvements, Public Services and Planning & Administration that will be undertaken with CDBG and/or HOME funds.
+The following section describes the activities proposed for FY24 in the categories of Affordable Housing, Economic Development, Neighborhood Improvements, Public Services and Planning & Administration that will be undertaken with CDBG and/or HOME funds.
 The activities listed are a combination of those managed by the city and by community organizations.